raj26kumar/spamclassifier_app/README.md

 > they created main.py where our logic is written for web app and then rendered the templates

-The download links for datasets is also given in "copyright" file
+The download links for datasets is also given in "copyrights" file